 Ásbyrgi is a stunning canyon that is fabled to be the result of Odin riding over Iceland on his eight-legged horse, Sleipnir.
 One of the strides resulted in the horseshoe-shaped landscape that we all can enjoy.

-In Mývatn, you can easily stay for a day or two just to take a lap around the lake, marvel at the black beaches, and enjoy the natural hot springs.
+In Mývatn, you can easily stay for a day or two just to take a lap around the lake and marvel at the black beaches.
+Or you can enjoy the relaxing hot springs at Myvatn Nature Baths.
 Both Dettifoss and Goðafoss are incredibly impressive waterfalls that are well worth a visit on your way around the Diamond Circle.

 There isn’t any shortage of things to do inside Húsavík either and you could easily spend a couple of days enjoying this lovely town.